CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/S-Commands.md

 ---
-title: Show Commands
+title: S Commands
 author: Cumulus Networks
-weight: 1101
+weight: 1106
 toc: 3
 right_toc_levels: 2
 pdfhidden: true
 draft: true
 ---
+This topic includes all commands that begin with `netq s*`.

 All of the NetQ show commands begin with `netq show`.
 They are used to view the health of various elements in your network fabric.
 Many allow filtering by hostname and other parameters.
 The results are presented in the NetQ CLI immediately.
 The commands are listed alphabetically within functional groups.

 ## Network Protocols and Services